 The Vought V-143 was obviously the inspiration for the Goodyear vision, the Army’s existing lightweight design a better idea than expecting both airship and purpose-built airplane to be scratch-built for each other at the height of the Great Depression.
 Goodyear’s vision was to carry both fighters for protection and scout bombers for strike capability.
 The airship could not only sweep vast areas to find the enemy, but then engage him, as well as be ready for any counter-strike aimed at following the bombers back to their mobile base.
 Though not published in detail, it’s likely BuAer’s ZRCV evolved into similar thinking.

-For the moment, let us understand how the strike capability (and would have) evolved.
+For the moment, let us understand how the strike capability would have evolved.
 Building on the notorious problems with the BT-1, Northrup engineers were funded to develop the more powerful XBT-2.
-Behind the scenes at that company, Donald Douglas, who’d actually helped design at least parts of an early Navy pressure airship, had a falling out with Jack Northrup.
+Behind the scenes at that company, Donald Douglas, who’d actually helped design at least parts of an early Navy pressure airship, parted ways with Jack Northrup.
 Northrup left Douglas Aircraft- leaving the XBT-2 design behind.
 Meanwhile the Navy decided straight “bombers” would be multi-engine, so the designation Scout Bomber was created.
 After extensive wind tunnel of the full-scale prototype and a host of wing and tail configurations tried by lead engineer Ed Heinemann, the now Douglas airplane emerged as the XSBD-1.
 Fifty seven -1’s were built before range deficiency was addressed with the addition of two 65-gallon wing tanks, extending the now SBD-2 range to 1200 nautical miles.

 The evolution of BT-1 into SBD-1 happened so quickly it is very likely that by the time the ZRCV took to the skies, the SBD would have been the scout bomber of choice for the airship, verifying author Rowan Partridge’s vision.
 It’s a good choice, based on its record: first enemy ship sunk after Pearl Harbor, hero of Midway, etc. And, as it turned out the SBD was one of the very few airplanes whose small evolutionary steps were so close to being retro-fittable (from the -1 through the -5) that it takes a real fanatic to tell one from another.
 Of course Douglas could have easily offered our envisioned SBD-Z1, with the sky hook replacing the hoisting bridle carried in the cockpit.
 The simpler pit-pin landing gear and deleted arresting gear reinforcement would have made it a real performer of its day.